-Reflection Assignments - 12pts (2pts each), 6 of 7 grades counted, lowest dropped
+Reflection Insights - 18 pts (3pts ea, 6 of 7 grades counted, drop lowest)

-Each student is expected to respond to a weekly reflective insight assignment question related to course material and project.
-Worth 2 pts each assignment.
+Each student individually provides a several paragraph response to weekly reflective insight assignment questions related to course material and project.
 Responses are due at midnight before the next in-class session. (you are allowed & encouraged to discuss the question with others, however, each student's individual response is to be independently written & represent the student's personal 3E insights & explanations per the course materials.
-We want to know what YOU can do by reflecting and providing additional insights in applying course materials...
-Generative AI may be helpful for other course aspects BUT SHOULD NOT be used for the reflective insight assignments.
-Students MUST NOT copy others' work or use AI responses for the Reflection Assignment.
+We want to know what YOU can do by reflecting and providing additional insights when applying course learnings...
+Generative AI can be helpful for researching project aspects & quickly finding source materials BUT AI is NOT ALLOWED for the reflective insight assignments.
+Students also MUST NOT copy others' work. (doing either of these is considered a violation of Duke Community Standard and additional AI auditing tools will be used to detect any suspected AI writings in submitted Reflection Insight assignments.

-Reflective/Insight Response Rubric - 2pts each weekly response
+Reflective/Insight Response Rubric - 3 pts each weekly response

 Does the response effectively

 provide enough information to

 answer the question &

 integrate key 3E aspects of

-course materials? - 1pt
+course materials? - 1.5 pt